Designing an Energy Management Control System in Hybrid Vehicles Using an Optimized Fuzzy Method

 Authors

-2 Associate professor of International School of Finance Technology and Science, Tashkent, Uzbekistan;
+1 International School of Finance Technology and Science, Tashkent, Uzbekistan.

-4 Al-Nisour University College, Nisour Seq.
-Karkh, Baghdad, Iraq
+3 Al-Nisour University College, Nisour Seq.
+Karkh, Baghdad, Iraq.

-5 College of Technical Engineering, National University of Science and Technology, Dhi Qar, 64001, Iraq
+4 College of Technical Engineering, National University of Science and Technology, Dhi Qar, Iraq.

 Abstract